 4. The painting isn’t signed but described in van Gogh’s letters

 Vincent van Gogh is famously known for the numerous letters he sent to his family and friends, and mainly to his brother Theo.
-In these letters, we can really learn about the painting process and the development of Vincent as an artist.
+In these letters, we can learn about the painting process and the development of Vincent as an artist.

 While the painting isn’t signed, he makes clear reference to it in 3 of these letters.
 In one of these letters, which he sent to his sister Wilhelmina, he clearly describes what he was painting at the time: